Loops on schemes and the algebraic fundamental group: Monodromy

 \begin{para} In the situation of Proposition \ref{prop:monodromy} we obtain a mapping

 which is called the \emph{monodromy}, and will play a crucial role throughout.
-We regard it as a transformation between functors $(\FinEt/Y)\ra (\FinSet)$ given by $X\mapsto X(A)$ and $X\mapsto X(B)$.
-By Proposition \ref{prop:monodromy}, the monodromy $\mu_X$ is a natural isomorphism and is given as the composition of the following natural bijections
+We regard it as a natural transformation between $X\mapsto X(A)$ and $X\mapsto X(B)$, viewed as functors $(\FinEt/Y)\ra (\FinSet)$.
+By Proposition \ref{prop:monodromy}, the monodromy $\mu_X$ is a natural isomorphism, and is given as the composition of the following natural bijections

 where $\pi_0(X)$ denotes the set of connected components of $X$. \end{para}